floorschipper/thesisfloor/README.md

 # Instructions
 As the majority of code has the same principles in common it is recommended to start at the code used for the uniqueness aspects of Kontsevich graphs, and continue from there.

+A .rar compressed version of a pickle file that can be used to execute the gamma 5 3d code is included for easier reference.